 - private health insurance consumer information.

-The Commonwealth Ombudsman has jurisdiction over all Commonwealth entities and their contracted service providers, subject to some specific statutory exclusions (such as the intelligence agencies).
+The Office has jurisdiction over all Commonwealth entities and their contracted service providers, subject to some specific statutory exclusions (such as the intelligence agencies and Australian Taxation Office).
 The Office also oversees the activities of a range of private sector organisations, including:

 - private health insurers

-The Commonwealth Ombudsman has the following separate titles that describe specific functions and powers:
+The Office has the following separate titles that describe specific functions and powers:

-- Defence Force Ombudsman (DFO)—to investigate actions arising from the service of a member of the Australian Defence Force (ADF).
-The DFO can investigate complaints from current or former members of the Australian Defence Force about administrative matters relating to Defence agencies (such as the ADF and the Department of Veterans' Affairs).
-From 1 December 2016 the DFO's functions were expanded to provide an independent mechanism to report serious abuse in Defence.
+- Defence Force Ombudsman (DFO)–to investigate actions arising from the service of a member of the Australian Defence Force (Defence).
+The DFO can investigate complaints from current or former members of Defence about administrative matters relating to Defence agencies.
+On 1 December 2016, the DFO's functions were expanded to provide an independent mechanism to report serious abuse in Defence.